-A tennis wristband, which enforces the flexor retinaculum, aids strong flexion of fingers even in the flexed state of wrist.
-Excessive flexions of the both fingers and wrist do not occur simultaneously due to the limited elongation of the extensor digitorum (Fig. 2-44).
+A tennis wristband, which enforces the flexor retinaculum, aids strong flexion of fingers even with the wrist flexed.
+Nevertheless, excessive flexion of both fingers and wrist do not occur simultaneously due to the limited elongation of the extensor digitorum (Fig. 2-44).

 Lots of tendons of anterior forearm muscles (e.g., flexor digitorum superficialis and profundus (Fig. 2-38)) pass the narrow carpal tunnel.
 Therefore, the tendons are surrounded by a synovial sheath, which is a balloon including lubricant, synovial fluid (Fig. 2-52).
 This is somewhat similar to the synovial membrane containing synovial fluid (Fig. 4-17).

-Similarly on the dorsum of the wrist, extensor retinaculum holds the extensor tendons that are also surrounded by a synovial sheath.
+Similarly on the dorsum of the wrist, extensor retinaculum holds the tendons of posterior forearm muscles that are surrounded by a synovial sheath too.
 However, there is no prominent tunnel like the carpal tunnel.
-Perhaps, this is because of the fewer number of extensor muscles (Fig. 2-52).
+Perhaps, this is because of the small size of extensor muscles of fingers (Fig. 2-52).

 Fig. 2-53.
 Structures external to flexor retinaculum.

 The carpal tunnel includes the radial artery and median nerve, but not the ulnar artery and ulnar nerve (Fig. 2-52).
 Small tips to memorize them: The radial artery mainly forms the deep palmar arch, while the ulnar artery mainly forms the superficial palmar arch (Fig. 2-63).
 While the median nerve mostly innervates muscles passing the carpal tunnel, the ulnar nerve innervates only few.
-Both the ulnar artery and ulnar nerve are outsiders.
+The ulnar nerve is an outsider in the forearm.

 < Hand >

-As shown above, the hand is intentionally drawn upside down, so that a reader may easily compare our illustrations with one’s own hands.
+As shown above, the hand is intentionally drawn upside down.

 Fig. 2-55.
 Hypothenar eminence muscles.